PhilippStaedter/Solver_Study/README.md

 If step 1 was skipped, the subfolder 'json_files' will not exist.
 In this case, the next functions will automatically take the results from 'Solver_Study/Data' of the repository.

-### 2.2 Visualize all results according to the ordner seen in the paper
+### 2.2 Visualize all results according to the order seen in the paper

 Remark: All figures created by the following scripts are not stored automatically!
 Thus, the main folder 'Assessment_of_ODE_Solver_Performance_for_Biological_Processes' will not be created if it does not already exists.